-And I wondered why I felt so depressed and anxious? lol..
+And I wondered why I felt so depressed and anxious.

-One of my favourite quotes is "Your focus determines your reality" because it's one of those obvious truths that I didn't consider enough in my life when I was struggling.
+One of my favorite quotes is, "Your focus determines your reality," because it's one of those obvious truths that I didn't think about when I was struggling.

-And if what Ken Blanchard says is true "What we give our attention to grows", then getting conscious of our focus is of vital importance if we want to live a fulfilling life.
+And if what Ken Blanchard says is true, "What we give our attention to grows", then getting conscious of our focus is vital if we want to live a fulfilling life.

 There is always an infinite amount of good or bad things to focus on..

-What we go to bye default is what we have been practicing.
+What we go to, by default is what we have been practicing.

 Because that's what I was always practicing a lot of, it became my default.